 CLOSURE-AF is the largest global study on this issue: More than 1,500 patients are expected to be included in the study, and 17 DZHK sites and 45 further sites in Germany are participating in it.
 The Atrial Fibrillation Network e.
 V. is closely cooperating and assuming the regulatory project management of the study.

 Starting from the first quarter of 2018, patients will be recruited for the study over a period of three years; in total, the study is expected to last five years.
 The results of the CLOSURE-AF study will be incorporated into the guidelines on the treatment of patients with atrial fibrillation and at high risk of stroke and bleeding.

-Study title: Left atrial appendage closure in patients with atrial fibrillation at high risk of stroke and bleeding compared to medical therapy: a prospective randomized clinical trial (CLOSURE-AF)
+Study: Left atrial appendage closure in patients with atrial fibrillation at high risk of stroke and bleeding compared to medical therapy: a prospective randomized clinical trial CLOSURE-AF

 Principal investigator: Professor Dr. med.
 Ulf Landmesser, Charité – Universitätsmedizin Berlin, Director of the Medical Department of Cardiology, Campus Benjamin Franklin, Medical Directorate CC11 Cardiovascular Medicine

 Project coordinator: Dr. med.
 Johannes Jakob Hartung, Charité – Universitätsmedizin Berlin, Medical Department of Cardiology, Campus Benjamin Franklin, Clinical Study Centre, closure-af(at)dzhk.de